What types of events does the Beard House host? How often?

 What is your cancelation policy?

-Our cancelation policy and fees are as follows: a fee of $5 per person is charged if a cancelation is made more than seven days before an event and a fee of $20 per person is charged if a cancellation is made seven days to 24 hours before an event.
-No refunds are offered for cancelations made within 24 hours of an event or for no-shows.
-Cancelations left on our voice mail will not be honored.
-Reservations made for the Peter Kump Boardroom, our private dining facility, are non-refundable.
+Our cancelation policy and fees are as follows: a fee of $25 per person is charged if a cancelation is made more than 5 business days before an event.
+Cancelations are non-refundable within 5 business days.
+Main dining room reservations for groups of 6 or more are 50 percent nonrefundable.
+Cancelations left on our voicemail will not be honored.
+Reservations made for the Peter Kump Boardroom, our private dining facility, are nonrefundable.

 How is the seating arranged for events at the Beard House?